Accessibility Strategy

 • internal work is ongoing to ensure the strategy aligns with other municipal and provincial projects

-Public Transportation and Transportation Infrastructure
+Public transportation and transportation Infrastructure

 • create a system where residents can book Access-a-Bus services online and create an automatic fare system to improve Access-a-Bus service